The King's Affection: Synopsis

-The story is set during the Joseon dynasty, at a time when twins were considered an ominous sign.
+The story is set during the Joseon period, at a time when twins were considered an ominous sign.
 As a result, when the Crown Princess gives birth to twins, an order is sent to kill the daughter.
 To save her, she is secretly sent out of the palace.

 A few years later, the twin daughter, Dam-yi, returns to the palace to work as a maid.
-When the male twin, Crown Prince Lee Hwi, discovers her, he convinces her to switch places with him time to time but suddenly loses his life through a case of mistaken identity.

-Their mother realizes the court maid Dam-yi is her twin daughter and persuades her to take Lee Hwi's place.
+When the male twin, Crown Prince Lee Hwi, discovers her, he convinces her to switch places with him from time to time but suddenly loses his life through a case of mistaken identity.
+Their mother realizes the court maid Dam-yi is her daughter and persuades her to take Lee Hwi's place.
 Although she distances herself from everybody over the years, Lee Hwi (Dam-yi) starts developing feelings again for her original first love, Jung Ji-woon, who is from a noble family.
-Her court life becomes complicated when Jung Ji-Woon becomes her royal tutor and later a court scribe, while he himself also gets confused feelings about the Lee Hwi, not knowing it's actually his first love, Dam-yi.
+Her court life becomes complicated when Jung Ji-Woon becomes her royal tutor and later a court scribe, while he himself also gets confused feelings about Lee Hwi, not knowing it's actually his first love, Dam-yi.